-For the last few years, we have been witnessing the rise in popularity of Search Companies in Europe (and especially in Spain) thanks to a dynamic virtuous circle of an ecosystem with more and more Searchers, target companies, investors, and funders.
+For the last few years, we have been witnessing the rise in popularity of Search Funds in Europe (and especially in Spain) thanks to a dynamic virtuous circle of an ecosystem with more and more Searchers, target companies, investors, and funders.
 Some readers have asked me how do you get it?
 In this article, I explain the four keys to such impressive returns for the investor.

 No other asset generates such a high return with moderate risk.

 It is due to the participation of four players, which have been fundamental to obtain average annual returns of 30%.

 Let’s talk about the four pillars:

 A young person over 30 years old, with an excellent education (usually a prestigious MBA), with professional experience in very demanding firms such as big strategy consulting firms or investment banks, highly motivated to become an entrepreneur.